awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    JSON\-formatted data appears in the output\.
 Copy the data to a file \(for example, `create-project.json`\) in a location on the local computer or instance where the AWS CLI is installed\.
 Modify the copied data as follows, and save your results\.
 **Note**
- Multiple source and artifacts projects are only available for the Linux enviornment type\.
+ Multiple source and artifacts projects are only available for the Linux environment type\.

    ```
    {